imputegap.tools.utils package¶

 Parameters¶

-Input 2D data of shape (M, N), where M is the number of samples.
+Input 2D array of shape (T, F), where T is the number of time steps and F the number of features.

 - verbosebool, optional

-If True, prints the computed batch size.
+If True, prints the selected seq_len, batch_size and the computed small_set.
 Default is True.

 Returns¶